Men-Only Rehabs Near Me

 Motivational interviewing is also commonly used among men in treatment5 and involves your therapist helping you come to understand and build on your own motivation to quit drugs or alcohol and attain recovery.

 Treatment approaches vary, as do the treatment centers that administer them.
 Different programs will respectively tailor somewhat distinct personalized treatment plans, which will greatly shape your individual rehab experience.

 Most rehab centers offer programs that last between several weeks and 90 days.
 Some centers also offer programs that run longer, sometimes between 6 months to a year.
 The longer programs often allow for some time offsite.
 As you progress in treatment, you can have time away from the center—you might spend several hours away from the facility each day or week to attend school or work, or you might be afforded a weekend at home with your family.
 Each program will have different rules for when and how patients can leave the treatment site.

-Is Addiction Curable?
+Is Drug or Alcohol Addiction Curable?

 Attending a men-only rehab is not intended to be a cure.
 Addiction is a chronic condition that often involves relapse and that requires a continued focus to manage.
 A good treatment plan will incorporate aftercare, which is the continued treatment that occurs after rehab ends.

 You may be encouraged to attend 12-step groups or outpatient therapy once you complete your rehab stay.
 You might also transfer to a sober living facility where you can practice your newfound skills with a group of others who are living in recovery.
 Your treatment team in rehab should help you to form an aftercare plan that works for you and takes into account your progress, your needs, and your personal obligations at home.